apnadkarni/blt/man/vector.rst

 *vecName* **linspace** *first* *last* ?\ *numSteps*\ ?

-  Generates linearly spaced vector values. *First* and *last* are numbers representing the minumum and maximum values.  *NumSteps* is the number of points to generate.  *VecName* will be resized to *numSteps* points.
+  Generates linearly spaced vector values. *First* and *last* are numbers representing the minimum and maximum values.  *NumSteps* is the number of points to generate.  *VecName* will be resized to *numSteps* points.
 If no *numSteps* argument is given, then the length of *vecName* is used as the number of points.